cesar-douady/open-lmake/doc/src/lmake_module.md

 If a code is associated to `val` within `table` and context `ctx`, return it.
 Else a code is created, of length at least `min_length`, is associated to `val` and is return.
+The value for `min_length` cannot be larger than 24.

 `table` may be: